chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 }
 ```

-The above example extension contributes the [`typescript-styled-plugin`](https://github.com/microsoft/typescript-styled-plugin) which adds styled-component IntelliSense for JavaScript and TypeScript.
-This plugin will be loaded from the extension and must be installed as a normal NPM `dependency` in the extension:
+The above example 插件 contributes the [`typescript-styled-plugin`](https://github.com/microsoft/typescript-styled-plugin) which adds styled-component IntelliSense for JavaScript and TypeScript.
+This plugin will be loaded from the 插件 and must be installed as a normal NPM `dependency` in the 插件:

 ```json
 {